Key Highlights

 The period that you will be living for the eligibility application is more than Qatar for Liechtenstein, which is at least 30 years before you apply for citizenship.

 Marriage grounds can be considered for getting citizenship.
-In this case, if you get married to a Liechtenstein citizen you can avail citizenship after five years.
+In this case, if you get married to a Liechtenstein citizen, you can obtain citizenship after five years.

 4. Bhutan